 - Digital Audio The digital audio is delivered from the Media Block to the Cinema Audio Processor.
-This is a real time digital audio link that has the capacity for delivering 16 channels of digital audio at 24-bit 48 kHz or 96 kHz.
+This is a real time digital audio link that shall have the capacity for delivering 16 channels of digital audio at 24-bit 48 kHz.
+It is encouraged that this link support 96 kHz.
+For purposes of clarity, the MB shall be capable of processing 16 channels of 24 bit audio at 48 kHz, and is encouraged to be capable of processing audio similarly at 96 kHz.
 This link is required to follow [AES3-2003] recommended practice for serial transmission format for two-channel linearly represented digital audio data. - Control and Status The Cinema Audio Processor is encouraged to also provide a 100Base-T Ethernet [IEEE 802.3] interface that can receive control information and send status to Automation and/or SMS depending on the existing Automation in the theater.